srph/stridef/readme.md

 # stridef

-UI for the few useful utilities we use regularly at Stride
+UI for the few useful utilities we use regularly at [Stride](https://github.com/Stride-Labs/stride).

+> ⚠️ This is not the official repository of Stride

 ## Setup